After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 51 – Learn to mix colors

-This is the last but probably one of the most important tip you should know.
-Mixing colors and being able to understand it and mix them by yourself – it is kind of creative freedom.
+Mixing colors and being able to understand them and mix them by yourself – is a kind of creative freedom.

 You can learn to mix any color from the 3 basic colors: red, blue, and yellow.
 They are primary colors, which means you can not create them by mixing other colors.